Best Foot Forward: These 13 Shoe Brands Pair Style With Sustainability

 At first glance, it might look like business as usual.
 The Chuck Taylor All Star aesthetic hallmarks are still present—toe cap, foxing tap, the embossed stripe around the side of the foxing tap, and, of course, the circular logo patch on the side of the ankle.
-But upon closer inspection of any iteration of the Renew series, Converse’s experimental “throw things at the wall and see what stick” category, you’ll quickly realize something new and cool is afoot.
+But upon closer inspection of Converse’s experimental “throw things at the wall and see what sticks” approach to their upcycled and sustainable categories, which includes the Renew series among others, you’ll quickly realize something new and cool is afoot.

 The 100-plus-year-old sporty silhouette now gets several makeovers a season in the company’s quest to be more eco-conscious.
 Some are infinitely cool, others cooky, and still more remind us of the power of science and the importance of walking the fine line between nostalgia and evolution.
 The most recent round saw Chucks and Jack Purcells made out of vintage Hawaiian shirt fabric, repurposed tear-resistant Tyvek mailers, 100 percent recycled morphlon knit (which blends upper recycled polyester and post-industrial textile scraps) and triple-rigged recycled laces, and ombre plant-dyed swatches.